Samir-Rashid/nix-config/README.md

-# nix-config
+# Samir Rashid's nix-config

 Nix configuration for MacBook 16,1.
 2019 MacBook Pro 16 inch.

 What's working:
 - everything
   - display, audio, speakers, trackpad, keyboard, camera, mic, battery life, gpu, igpu, bluetooth, wifi, dual boot,

 What's not:
+- some questionable sleep problems
+  - Upgrading MacOS to Sonoma breaks Linux sleep across all distros.
+Apple has changed some firmware and fixes for this have not been merged upstream yet.
+Sleep used to work for me and I expect it to work again.
 - some proprietary things are messed up and will never work
-  - custom touchbar graphics
   - touch ID
-- some questionable sleep problems
-- ...

 > [!WARNING]
 > I seriously cannot recommend using NixOS.
 Any OS will work fine and there are better, useful things to spend your time on.